-- Redevelopment will be focused around a new town centre located close to transport connections and will be an attractive place for people to live, work, study and visit. - The new community, and surrounding areas, will enjoy enhanced public access to the Parramatta River through new waterfront parks connecting the precinct to Parramatta CBD and Sydney Olympic Park. - A primary school is planned to support the new residential population and collocated with open space on the Parramatta River. - The Urban Services Zone will act as a transition area and is proposed to facilitate an intensification of employment uses within the urban services, light industry and manufacturing sectors. - New urban services businesses are attracted to Camellia-Rosehill by improved public transport and amenity from a new Town Centre, enhanced pedestrian and cyclist environment and access to the Parramatta River. - The eastern part of the peninsula is focussed on maintaining the employment focus of the Camellia-Rosehill Precinct, whilst ensuring a greater diversity of uses and users within it. - The industrial uses will achieve a greater density and diversity of jobs with businesses attracted by improved public transport, road upgrades and amenity and access to the Parramatta River. - New high tech/eco-industries such as prefabrication, 3D prototyping, robotics, recycling and industrial design businesses, new industrial uses with a larger office component, city-building services, warehousing, logistics, distribution centres and energy generation are located within these zones.
+- Redevelopment will be focused around a new town centre located close to transport connections and will be an attractive place for people to live, work, study and visit. - A new and enhanced entertainment precinct adjacent to Rosehill Gardens Racecourse, containing residential landuse. - The new community, and surrounding areas, will enjoy enhanced public access to the Parramatta River through new waterfront parks connecting the precinct to Parramatta CBD and Sydney Olympic Park. - A primary school is planned to support the new residential population and collocated with open space on the Parramatta River.
+A primary and secondary (K-12) high school to the west of the racecourse is also under consideration. - The Urban Services Zone will act as a transition area and is proposed to facilitate an intensification of employment uses within the urban services, light industry and manufacturing sectors. - New urban services businesses are attracted to Camellia-Rosehill by improved public transport and amenity from a new Town Centre, enhanced pedestrian and cyclist environment and access to the Parramatta River. - The eastern part of the peninsula is focussed on maintaining the employment focus of the Camellia-Rosehill Precinct, whilst ensuring a greater diversity of uses and users within it. - The industrial uses will achieve a greater density and diversity of jobs with businesses attracted by improved public transport, road upgrades and amenity and access to the Parramatta River. - New high tech/eco-industries such as prefabrication, 3D prototyping, robotics, recycling and industrial design businesses, new industrial uses with a larger office component, city-building services, warehousing, logistics, distribution centres and energy generation are located within these zones.